Much was learned from the discourse recorded in group interviews

 A Dedicated Groups Page

-All your groups are easily accessible in one screen via thumbnails that can be customised for easier identification.
+All the users' groups are easily accessible in one screen with thumbnails that can be customised for easier identification.

-Had the project continued, we highlighted a rough timeline of planned improvements and an eventual initial rollout date.
+Unfortunately, due to outside factors, we could not move on with the project.
+However, we did highlight a rough timeline of planned improvements and an eventual initial rollout date.

 Several factors hindered us from working efficiently during this project: